tranngochoang/molecular-docs/docs/examples/bacterial-cell.markdown

 ## Important note

-- The chemistry and physics models used since the 2018 [publication]({{"https://doi.org/10.1016/j.ejmp.2017.12.008"| relative_url}})) of this model have evolved significantly, making comparison to past works difficult.
+- The chemistry and physics models used since the 2018 [publication]({{"https://doi.org/10.1016/j.ejmp.2017.12.008"| relative_url}}) of this model have evolved significantly, making comparison to past works difficult.
-- Further, an issue was identified in the geometry implementation of the 2018 work that is now addressed in this preliminary [erratum]({{"assets/csv/erratum-2018.pdf" | relative_url}}).
-Please also noe tha the authors mistakenly wrote microns to describe the length of the cell, when the unit actually used (correctly) was nanometers.
+- Further, an issue was identified in the geometry implementation of the 2018 work that is now addressed in this preliminary [erratum]({{"assets/csv/erratum-2018.pdf" | relative_url}}) and it has been fixed in Geant4.
+Please also note that the authors mistakenly wrote microns to describe the length of the cell, when the unit actually used (correctly) was nanometers.